 About the Author

-I’ve been writing books since I was young enough to hold a pen, I never actually finished any of them, so I should really say I’ve been writing book pages since I was young enough to hold a pen, and in fairness, my handwriting probably hasn’t improved since then.
+I’ve been writing books since I was young enough to hold a pen, I never actually finished any of them, so I should really say I’ve been writing book pages since I was young enough to hold a pen, and in fairness, my handwriting probably hasn’t improved since then- in fact, my handwriting really hasn’t improved since then.

 Despite a whole childhood of writing, I never did anything with them until early 2016 I was given a dash of inspiration when looking after my young nephew, Phoenix, who asked an innocent question.